gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

 def main():
     """
-    Run a basic chat completion using Azure Inference SDK.
+    Run a basic chat completion using Azure AI Inference SDK.
     """
-    # Retrieve endpoint and key from environment variables
+    # Read endpoint and key from environment variables
-    endpoint = os.environ["AZURE_OPENAI_CHAT_ENDPOINT"]
+    endpoint = os.environ["AZURE_AI_INFERENCE_ENDPOINT"]
-    key = os.environ["AZURE_OPENAI_CHAT_KEY"]
+    key = os.environ["AZURE_AI_INFERENCE_KEY"]

     # Create the chat completions client
     client = ChatCompletionsClient(
         endpoint=endpoint,
-        credential=AzureKeyCredential(key),
-        api_version="2024-06-01",  # Update as needed
+        credential=AzureKeyCredential(key)
     )

-    # Compose the conversation messages
+    # Compose the conversation using SystemMessage, UserMessage, and AssistantMessage
     messages = [
         SystemMessage("You are a helpful assistant."),
-        UserMessage("How many feet are in a mile?"),
+        UserMessage("How many feet are in a mile?"), AssistantMessage("There are 5,280 feet in a mile.
+How else can I help you?"), UserMessage("What is the capital of France?")
-        # You can add an AssistantMessage to continue a conversation, for example:
-        # AssistantMessage("There are 5280 feet in a mile."),
     ]

-    # Get the chat completion response
+    # Send the chat completion request
     response = client.complete(messages=messages)

     # Print the assistant's reply